BC Park Ranger, Cypress Provincial Park (BC Parks photo)

 Nelson, British Columbia

-Perhaps the best known alpine park in the Kootenay region.
-The boundaries encompass 32,035 ha of some of the most scenic country found in the Selkirk Mountains, comprising a picturesque mosaic of high peaks, snowfields, cirques & colourful lake basins ideal for hiking and fishing.
+Perhaps the best known alpine park in the Kootenay region, the boundaries encompass 32,035 ha of some of the most scenic country found in the Selkirk Mountains.
+Comprising a picturesque mosaic of high peaks, snowfields, cirques & colourful lake basins ideal for hiking & fishing.

 Kootenay National Park